marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_7.md

 # Today's Forecast: DRY and Variable

-Xamarin is, above all else, a platform based on <B>behavioral C#</B>.
+Xamarin is, above all else, a platform based on **behavioral C#**.
 The closer we abide by the design principles of C#, the better the result.
-An app should be brief, centralized/shared, compile-time type-safe, manageable, scalable and <B><I>gorgeous</I></B>.
+An app should be brief, centralized/shared, compile-time type-safe, manageable, scalable and ***gorgeous***.
 That is a high bar to meet for any programmer.

 We will focus on several fundamental concepts in C# behavioral thinking: